 To be eligible for a grant your organisation must have the relevant endorsements, meet the grant criteria, and be based in (or providing services to) the inner north of Melbourne – in the municipalities of Darebin, Yarra and Moreland.
-For more information contact Ben at the Inner North Community Foundation on (03) 8689 1922 or email firstname.lastname@example.org.
+For more information contact Ben or Bianca at the Inner North Community Foundation on (03) 8689 1922 or email firstname.lastname@example.org.

 The flagship funding program of the Inner North Community Foundation funds projects that help vulnerable local people develop work and life skills and progress the journey to work.
-To see their types of projects we’ve funded in the past, see our Grant Recipients page.
+To see the types of projects we’ve funded in the past, see our Grant Recipients page.

 In 2019, the Foundation will grant funds to eligible organisations to deliver projects that support pathways to employment via a broad range of activities, including building people’s capabilities and skills, community social infrastructure partnerships, alternative employment pathways, and early intervention.
 All eligible applicants have met the Foundation’s key criteria detailed in the Grant guidelines_2019 document.